 LYNN SERAFINN is an author and genealogist specialising in the families of the Trentino, Italy, where her father was born.

-Accessing records from a variety of archives in Trento and other provinces in northern Italy, she has constructed hundreds of family trees for clients, tracing the lives of tens of thousands of people back to the 1400s.
+Accessing records from a variety of archives in Trento and other provinces in northern Italy, she has constructed hundreds of family trees for clients, tracing the lives of tens of thousands of people as far back as the early 1300s.

 She has also translated many thousands of documents and historical articles from both Latin and Italian into English.

-A published author on other topics, she is currently working on her multi-volume Guide to Trentino Surnames for Genealogists and Family Historians.
+A published author on other topics, she is currently working on her multi-volume Guide to Trentino Surnames for Genealogists and Family Historians, and several other book projects.

 She is also an avid blogger and video podcaster, and writer of the regularly featured column ‘Genealogy Corner’ for Filò Magazine: A Journal for Tyrolean Americans.

-A former college lecturer with an MA in adult education, she also delivers workshops, helping others to trace their Italian family history, for the Society of Genealogist and other organisations.
+A former college lecturer with an MA in adult education and distance learning, she also delivers workshops for the London Society of Genealogists and other organisations.

 Facebook group: https://facebook.com/groups/TrentinoGenealogy